|

 into a house.

-How alarm systems are wired into a house: In an alaram situation
+How alarm systems are wired into a house: In an alarm situation

 (break-in, fire, etc), the alarm panel needs to be able to take full

-control of the phone line.
+control of the phone line (or 'seize' the line).
 Because of this, alarm systems are always

 |

-Namely, a phone line from the Demarc box (1) goes to the alarm system and back
+Namely, a phone line from the Demarc box (1) first goes to the alarm system box

 panel can take full control of the phone line (cutting off the rest of